 Community of Practice for Social Care Analytics

-We’re funding Future Care Capital to develop a community of practice which will help meet the urgent need for more effective data and analytics in social care.
-The community brings together data analysts, researchers, policymakers and other practitioners from across the private, public and charitable sector, as well as people with lived experience of social care, with the aim of sharing ideas, building links and exchanging good practice.
-Find out more.
+We’re funding Future Care Capital to develop the Community of Practice for Social Care Analytics, helping to meet the urgent need for more effective data and analytics in social care.
+The community brings together data analysts, researchers, policymakers and other practitioners from across the private, public and charitable sectors, as well as people with lived experience of social care, with the aim of sharing ideas, building links and exchanging good practice.
+Find out more

 Other ways to get involved

 Stay up to date and use our resources: